MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 ## Error types

-Here's a summary of the runtime errors that are captured when you run your binaries that have been compiled and linked with -fsanitize=address.
-Each link provides source code and the resulting errors for that specific class of error.
-There may be several examples for each of the following categories:
+The following list of runtime errors can be exposed when you run your binaries compiled -fsanitize=address.
+A drill down of each class of error, provides source code and Visual Stud screen shots.
+There may be several examples for each of the following:

 - [stack-use-after-scope](.\stack-use-after-scope.md)
 - [stack-buffer-overflow](.\stack-buffer-overflow.md)